vk-cs/docs-public/docs/en/tools-for-using-services/terraform/use-cases/mlplatform/jupyterhub/jupyterhub.md

 </tablist>
 <tabpanel>

-An example of a data source for a network existing in a project:
+Example data source for a network existing in your project:

 ```hcl
 data "vkcs_networking_network" "default" {